Antanas Sileika: Works

 The Barefoot Bingo Caller is his memoir, published by ECW Press in May 2017.
 It received a starred review in Quill and Quire, Canada's publishing industry journal.
-The Lithuanian translation Basakojis bingo pranašėjas was named Lithuania's book of the year in 2018 in the category of adult fiction.
+The Lithuanian translation Basakojis bingo pranešėjas was named Lithuania's book of the year in 2018 in the category of adult fiction.

-Provisionally Yours is an espionage novel set between 1921 and 1923 in Lithuania and was inspired by the memoir of Jonas Budrys, chief of counterintelligence at the time.
+Provisionally Yours (Biblioasisi 2019)is an espionage novel set between 1921 and 1923 in Lithuania and was inspired by the memoir of Jonas Budrys, chief of counterintelligence at the time.
 It was shortlisted for the 2020 ReLit Award for fiction.
+It was made into a feature film in Lithuania in 2023 under the title Laikinai jūsų in 2024.

+"Some Unfinished Business" was published by Cormorant Books in 2023.
+It is a story of love and betrayal set in postwar Soviet Lithuania from 1947-1959. the Lithuanian translation, "Nebaigti reikalai" was published by Baltos Lankos in 2024.

+"The Death of Tony", a memoir about belonging in two cultures, was published by Stonehewer Books in 2024.

+"Buying on Time Again" is an updated story collection with the addition of a new story and an essay, published by Stonehewer Books in 2025.

+"The Seaside Café Metropolis" is a comic cold war novel set in a fashionable Vilnius restaurant during the Khrushchev era.
+Each chapter contains a Soviet-era recipe.
+Published Cormorant Books in 2025.